Rishabh42/Ethereum-Smart-Meter/README.md

 This project uses an optocoupler circuit to connect the energy meter and the Raspberry Pi, the full circuit diagram is as shown below:
 ![image](https://user-images.githubusercontent.com/20457952/56360297-da643380-6201-11e9-901e-14394f298e0d.png)

-An optocoupler should be fabricated and 2 jumper wires should be used for connecting it to the RPi as shown.
-This project records pulses on pin number 3 of the RPi through GPIO, and the other one is the ground pin which is connected to pin 39.
+This project requires you to fabricate an optocoupler which needs to be connectedto the RPi using 2 jumper wires as shown.
+The setup records pulses on pin number 3 of the RPi through GPIO (provided you have connected the other jumper to one of the ground pins, in this case: pin no. 39).

 Aerial view of the setup:
 ![image](https://user-images.githubusercontent.com/20457952/56360744-2c598900-6203-11e9-93c8-7b57d5f5cd27.png)